How the auto aftermarket industry uses near real-time driving data to increase revenue

 Today, fewer daily work commuters, more fast driving, and less braking adds up to fewer drivers on the road.
 So, miles might be up, but the number of drivers on the road is down.

-How to leverage constantly changing driving data for your auto aftermarket business: location is key
+How to leverage constantly changing driving data for your auto aftermarket business

 What does this mean for your auto service or parts business?
 You probably have a few ideas already, but before you make any decisions, consider this: so far in this article, we have only showcased an aggregated view of the U.S. An aggregated view does not answer some of auto aftermarket’s most important planning quesitons – Which warehouse is most cost-effective to store your inventory?
 Also, if you have 100 auto aftermarket service centers on the west coast and only in metro areas, does this aggregate data apply to where your business operates?